Teyras/MT/text/chapters/320_scheduling_analysis.md

-For an easily reproducible experiment, we should use some degree of simulation to avoid setting up the entirety of the ReCodEx system, along with writing a script that submits jobs to the system at scheduled times.
-Another problem of measuring with the whole system up is that the results would contain noise unrelated to the efficiency of the load balancing algorithm, such as delays caused by network communication.
+For an easily reproducible experiment, we should use some degree of simulation to avoid setting up the entirety of the ReCodEx system, along with writing a script that emulates job submissions at scheduled times.
+Measuring with the whole system up would introduce multiple problems, for example that the results would contain noise unrelated to the efficiency of the load balancing algorithm (such as delays caused by network communication), and that the measurements would take much longer than when we use simulation.

-Our experiment will be performed by a script that directly uses the scheduling code of the ReCodEx broker and simulates incoming jobs based on a structured description.
+Our experiment will be performed by a script that directly uses the scheduling code of the ReCodEx broker and simulates incoming jobs based on a structured description, using a selected queue manager implementation.
 The script will also support configuring the set of worker machines.